wayneshn/power-formulas-site/docs.md

 the path person[1].name will return "Rich", while the path person[0] will return all information about John.

 **Request body:** Enter the JSON format request body.
 This will only apply to the POST method.
-For example, when creating a resource using POST, the request body usually contains the representation of the resource to be created. use \{{merge_tag}} to represent data from the sheet to be sent to the API endpoint.
+For example, when creating a resource using POST, the request body usually contains the representation of the resource to be created. use {%raw%}{{merge_tag}}{%endraw%} to represent data from the sheet to be sent to the API endpoint.

 For example:

     {
-        "data": \{{merge_tag}},
+        "data": {%raw%}{{merge_tag}}{%endraw%},
         "process": true
     }